 SWIFT School Data Snapshots - There are four (4) LSSs each with four (4) schools receiving technical assistance from MSDE and SWIFT Center staff.
 They use an implementation science approach to assess school practices and review student data to select priorities for improvement.
 School teams generate Data Snapshots that include data from the SWIFT-FIT, a research based tool administered by trained assessors, and the SWIFT-FIA, a progress-monitoring tool, both measuring implementation of the SWIFT Core Features.
-It also includes data on the capacity of the school to install new practices through a "Drivers" assessment, as well as evidence of behavioral and academic student outcomes.
+It also includes data on the capacity of the school to install new practices through a "Drivers" 5/18/2017